matipina/Spotify-By-Date/README.md

   * Add form to choose year
   * Allow to switch from albums to songs
   * Order albums by release date and by plays

+* Use cache to store data and stop sending request on each update
+* Change url after authorization is complete